The Unintended Anguishing Aspect of Automated Algorithms

 My Photo Stream on my Apple iPhone constantly identifies and highlights photos from previous dates.
 It brings them to the top for my viewing pleasure.
 It also collects photos of a person and puts those photos together for you.

 Kim and I played Words with Friends together.
 Sometime after her death I received an automated alert: “They timed out,” referring to my opponent, my wife.
 Really?
+Timed out?
 So painful!

 I received an email from Shutterfly, the company that produces beautiful memory books.
 When the email opened, it delivered a picture of Kim and my sweet granddaughter among other pictures from past projects.
 It was a couple days before Mother’s Day.
 It’s a jolt, a surge of pain.